 Song (960 — 1279) is a dynasty that has very controversial comments in Chinese history.

-It was also a dynasty in which emperor and general’s power were restrained, while civil officials were quite highly respected.
+It was also a dynasty in which the emperor and general’s power were restrained, while civil-officials were quite highly respected.
 Moreover, many emperors of the Song Dynasty, no matter if they were excellent monarchs or not, were extraordinary artists.

 Since Emperor Zhao Kuangyin built Song in the year 960, this empire was well developed.
-People lived in peace and wealthy, until a destructive invasion in 1126.
+People lived in peace and wealth, until a destructive invasion in 1126.

-Still, revenging and taking back their lost lands had become most of the Song’s people’s dreams; there were many excellent people had been trying very hard, however, they had never realized it.
+Still, revenging and taking back their lost lands had become most of the Song’s people’s dreams; many excellent people had been trying very hard, however, they never realized it.

 This much smaller Song Empire still was very wealthy and prosperous, however, it has been always underestimated and criticized, because of its incompleteness.